Absence and reintegration

 • Occupational health assessment

-The assessment normally consists of an interview with you, and your manager and your HR Advisor and may also include a visit to your workplace.
-You, and your manager and your HR Advisor receive a report containing the conclusions of the assessment as well as advice concerning the next steps in the reintegration.
+The assessment normally consists of an interview with you, your manager and your HR Advisor and may also include a visit to your workplace.
+You, your manager and your HR Advisor receive a report containing the conclusions of the assessment as well as advice concerning the next steps in the reintegration.

 • Can you still perform your own work at UT, on a sustainable basis going forward?